muhenge/lifestyle-capstone-app/README.md

   <h1 align="center">Ruby on Rails: Blog app</h1>

   <p align="center">
- This is a blog app project, user can write a blog and select among all categories that the system provide, it is from the <a href="https://www.microverse.org">Microverse</a> Ruby on Rails main curriculum <br />
+ This is a blog app project, user with an account in the app can create article or read other articles, the user also can select among all categories provided by the system, it is from the <a href="https://www.microverse.org">Microverse</a> Ruby on Rails main curriculum <br />
 </p>

 # LifeBlog